Breakfast Shepherd’s Pie

 Instructions

-- Run a fork along the top of the potatoes to create more texture.
-Bake at 450 for 35 minutes.
+- 375 for 30 minutes.
 Remove from oven and allow to cool for 10 minutes before serving.

 Ooooh, that looks so good.
 I think my husband would love this!